 There are more people that see your tweet than those who like it.
 They just don’t like to like a tweet.
 But they secretly do love your brand.
 This could be a small or big number.
 And to measure this crowd once in a while could be to reward them.
 See it similar to getting dividends on your own stocks.
 Just like the stock gets exposed a little and gets a new audience your account will be able to go around a bigger audience.

 A common belief is, that if you’re holding a giveaway, you’ll get 100k likes, sometimes you can get lucky but mostly you need an eye-grabbing content display of tweets on your account to entertain the coming audience.

 Twitter Marketing Mistake #4 – Leveraging on trending topics

-At the end, don’t shy away from taking inspiration from the activities that you participate on daily basis.
-When you indulge in your favorite activity like any sports or as simple as watching a movie, it can then act as an input for you.
-Because when you distract yourselves from the work and chilling doing an activity, it helps you explore and see an interesting part in something which you can later on link and incorporate into your work.
+In the end, don’t shy away from taking inspiration from the activities that you participate in on daily basis.
+When you indulge in your favorite activity like any sport or as simple as watching a movie, it can then act as an input for you.
+Because when you distract yourselves from the work and chill doing an activity, it helps you explore and see an interesting part in something which you can later on link and incorporate into your work.

 How to position your brand in the marketplace

 Now let’s come to the point of how you can use your content to position your brand in the marketplace.

 The initial step is to create a narrative around your brand.
 A story consisting of the past, present, and future of your brand.